 Free Guy inexplicably plays on many levels.
-To be glib, Free Guy is an action romcom born from a mixture of Tron (XX), They Live (XX), The Matrix (XX), and The Truman Show (XX).
+To be glib, Free Guy is an action romcom born from a mixture of Tron (1982), They Live (1988), The Matrix (1999), and The Truman Show (1998).
 While that description makes the film appear outwardly accessible, it’s also minimizes what Lieberman, Penn, and Levy put on the screen.
 Using video games as the foundation for the narrative, Free Guy is empowered to use all the features audiences are familiar with within the gaming community and deconstruct it to look at it as a microcosm of humanity as a whole.
 Free City is a place where a certain class can do literally whatever they want — steal cars, accost citizens, commit larceny — without concern for any of the citizens, referred to as NPCs (non-playable characters) by the sunglasses-wearing “heroes.”
 The NPCs, on the other hand, must follow a strict set of parameters from repeating the same dialogue over and over, constantly getting into the same violent situations, or being on the receiving end of violence.
 Otherwise, they themselves will face extreme punishment.
 Guy’s awakening shakes up his personal perspective as he learns that wearing the sunglasses enables him to see an interactive layer placed overtop Free City, a world hidden from his normal perception (see: They Live and its biting commentary on consumerism).
 By putting them, he is able to interact with the same power-ups, healing tools, and life-altering measures that the “heroes” do.
 As shown in the trailers, Guy uses this new-found knowledge to protect his fellow NPCs.
 To the users, this makes him an anomaly, while to his fellow citizens, he’s their blessed protector.
 This, of course, puts him on the radar of the film’s villain, Antoine (actor/writer/director Taika Waititi having an absolute ball), who sees Guy as a glitch in need of eradicating.
 The fact that Guy can put on some glasses that basically red pill him while he interacts with a user as his exploits get watched by millions around the world is where the comparisons to other films come from, yet, as expressed above, what makes Free Guy resonate is its starting perspective regarding classism, violence, and free will.

 One thing in particular that’s worth pointing out is the way in which violence is used throughout Free Guy.
 To the citizens of Free City, it’s a natural occurrence for them to be tossed out of windows, hit with cars, or demeaned via tea-bagging.
 To them, it’s what’s expected and doing anything else is unnatural.
 As audiences, we laugh when the gamers react with some kind of indignant fury, wanting to increase the pain when Guy intervenes.
 What’s also a weakness of that disconnect from personal reality is the sense that you can do anything without consequences.
 When EoM editor Crystal Davidson had a bad day in college, she’d go back to her dorm room, put on Fable 1 and kick chickens.
 She did this consciously and with the intent of not saving so that the in-game morality system wouldn’t ding her when she wanted to play for real.
 Then there’s me who tried going the evil route in Fable 2 and had to stop because it was so opposite of my internal wiring.
 Free Guy highlights the best and worst of humanity when given a closed system of endless possibilities.
 Thankfully, with this examination, Lieberman and Penn offer a positive and hopeful retort that avoids the saccharine or idealistic notions which would have audiences spraining their eyes during a deep, heavy roll.
 In sticking the landing, Free Guy is not only a hilarious action-packed romp, but a thoughtful one that asks us to consider our better natures, even when we know we’re acting in a simulated space.
 (By the way, for my philosophy nerds, the inclusion and use of Simulation Theory within Free Guy brilliantly enables the film to navigate the more complicated areas of the narrative with more grace.)